icreated/portal-frontend/README.md

 This will create the node_modules directory in your current directory (if one doesn’t exist yet) and will download packages to that directory.

-By default, Idempiere Portal API REST endpoints are installed here:
+By default, Web Portal API REST endpoints are installed here:

 [http://localhost:8080/portal/api/](http://localhost:8080/portal/api/)